-New grantees must be in operation within 6 weeks of grant award notice; grantees in the second year of funding and beyond must be in operation within 2 weeks of the start of the school year.
+All grantees must be in operation within two (2) weeks of the start of the school year.

-These grant funds must be used to provide services.
-Grant funds may not be used for a period of program start-up or planning.

-However, grantees may pay on-going staff costs for reasonable planning time throughout the grant period for staff to collaborate, plan lessons and strengthen program quality.
+These grant funds must be used to provide direct student services.
+Grant funds may not be used for a period of planning for program start-up.
+However, grantees may pay ongoing staff costs for reasonable planning time throughout the grant period for staff to collaborate, plan lessons, and strengthen program quality.